 The ActiveMQ InactivityMonitor is an active thread that checks the connection is still active and if it suspects the connection is not functioning correctly, it closes the connection.

 - ensuring data is read from the connection during the specified time period (Max Inactivity Duration)

 - writing a KeepAliveInfo message to the connection if no normal activemq traffic is sent across the connection during the specified time period

 Each connection has two InactivityMonitors associated, one on each end of the connection.
 The InactivityMonitor expects to receive data on the connection during a specified time period.
 If normal activemq traffic has not been sent across the connection during that period, it expects to receive a KeepAliveInfo message sent by the InactivityMonitor on the other end of the connection.

-Using the default values; if no data has been read from the connection for 30 seconds, the InactivityMonitor assumes there is an issue with the connection.
+Using the default values; if no data has been written or read from the connection for 30 seconds, the InactivityMonitor kicks in.
 The InactivityMonitor throws an InactivityIOException and shuts down the transport associated with the connection.
 This results in the following DEBUG logging:

 Can the InactivityMonitor on a connection be disabled?

 Setting transport.useInactivityMonitor=false will disable the InactivityMonitor.
 Configuring wireFormat.maxInactivityDuration=0 will achieve the same result.